-- A copy of the Quarterly Wage and Tax statement; if not available, must provide the most recent two consecutive weeks of payroll records, which includes, for every eligible employee: first and last name, hours worked, taxes withheld, check number, wages earned including those Part-time or in the waiting period. - Entity formation documentation as noted below (only required if owner is not on QWTS or payroll): - Sole Proprietor A copy of the business license (not a professional license). - Partnership or Limited Liability Partnership A copy of the partnership agreement. - Limited Liability Company A copy of the articles of organization and the operating agreement to include the signature page(s) of all officers. - Corporation A copy of the articles of incorporation
+- A copy of the Quarterly Wage and Tax statement, if not available, must provide the most recent two consecutive weeks of payroll records, which includes, for every eligible employee: first and last name, hours worked, taxes withheld, check number, wages earned including those Part-time or in the waiting period. - There must be one enrolled W-2 employee who is not the owner and not the owner's spouse. - Entity formation documentation as noted below (only required if owner is not on QWTS or payroll): - Sole Proprietor A copy of the business license (not a professional license). - Partnership or Limited Liability Partnership A copy of the partnership agreement. - Limited Liability Company A copy of the articles of organization and the operating agreement to include the signature page(s) of all officers. - Corporation A copy of the articles of incorporation